vijaykrishnak04/vijaykrishnak04/README.md

 - 👋 Hi, I’m @vijaykrishnak04
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning Mern Stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...